Alert icon

 After multiple decades of development in nucleic acid (DNA and RNA) sequencing, a plethora of techniques exist to sequence and assemble microbial genomes.1-4 At ATCC, we are setting the scientific standard in best practices for whole-genome sequencing.

-Recent innovations in second- and third-generation sequencing5-7 have now made it possible to produce complete reference-grade microbial genomes and improve the assembly contiguity of large and highly heterozygous fungal genomes by combining highly accurate Illumina short reads with the revolutionary scaffolding ability of Oxford Nanopore Technologies (ONT) ultra-long reads via so-called hybrid assembly techniques8,9 (for additional details see sections: Whole-Genome Sequencing and Genome Assembly).
+Recent innovations in second- and third-generation sequencing5-7 have now made it possible to produce complete reference-grade microbial genomes and improve the assembly contiguity of large and highly heterozygous fungal genomes, by combining highly accurate Illumina short reads with the revolutionary scaffolding ability of Oxford Nanopore Technologies (ONT) ultra-long reads via so-called hybrid assembly techniques8,9 (for additional details see sections: Whole-Genome Sequencing and Genome Assembly).

-The ATCC microbial whole-genome sequencing workflow is an optimized methodology designed to achieve complete, circularized (when biologically appropriate), and contiguous genomic elements by using short-read (RNA virology collection) and hybrid (bacteriology, mycology, and DNA virology collections) assembly techniques.
+The ATCC microbial whole-genome sequencing workflow is an optimized methodology designed to achieve complete, circularized (when biologically appropriate), and contiguous genomic elements by using short-read (RNA virology collection) and hybrid (bacteriology, mycology, and DNA virology collections) de novo assembly techniques.
 This methodology comprises five primary steps:

 1. Extraction of nucleic acids from authenticated ATCC strains